isaacnmm/pestpolicy-hugo2XX/content/posts/compare-carpenter-bee-vs-bumblebee/index.md

 .
 ### Chemical treatment
 Since timing is important for the control of bumblebees, note the bumblebee nest's location when it is still day time.
 At night or early evening, or early morning before dawn, treat the nest with the appropriate insecticides to maximize effectiveness.
 Treating the nests during day time can reach very few bees as most are active and busy outside the nest.
-Remember to wear protective clothing such as a bee veil. �You can use D-Force HPX or D-Force HPX to kill the bees.
+Remember to wear protective clothing such as a bee veil.
+You can use D-Force HPX or D-Force HPX to kill the bees.
 Also, you can apply D Fence Dust around or inside the nest.
 Use insecticides containing resmethrin or pyrethrins to knock- down the bumblebees.
 Also, you can use the dust of sprays that contain carbaryl (Sevin).
 After treatment, close the bumblebee hole with soil.
-**�**
+****